 We are continuously working to improve the collection and reporting of equality data about people who use our services.
 This includes adapting our existing systems to collect the data as well as raising awareness of why the information should be collected and used to improve services and outcomes for patients.
 The same challenges apply to the collection of equality data for staff, although we acknowledge that some discussions need to take place on a national basis in order to change all-Wales information systems.

-Our Strategic Equality Plan Objectives
+About the Hywel Dda Area Our Strategic Equality Plan Objectives